ScenicFramework/scenic/README.md

 # Current Status! __Important!__
 This branch is v.11, which is a major upgrade.
-There are numerous breaking changes and the docs are pretty out of date.
-BUT the upgrade guide is new and explains the major pieces
+There are numerous breaking changes.
+The docs have been upgraded, but probably need another pass.
+The upgrade guide (in the docs) explains the major pieces.

 READ THAT FIRST